Murphys Dia de Los Muertos

 Every year on the first Saturday in November, Murphys celebrates the lives of those who have passed on but are with us in heart and spirit on this day.

-Participating businesses and vendors will be offering authentic cultural art, food, sugar skulls, face painting, and live music, as well as displaying ofrendas (altars) celebrating the lives of those who have passed on but are with us in heart and spirit on the Day of the Dead.
+Participating businesses and vendors will be displaying ofrendas (altars) celebrating the lives of those who have passed on but are with us in heart and spirit on the Day of the Dead.

-Join us for the celebration in the Park from 11:00 am to 5:00 pm featuring face painters, folklorico dancers, rondalla musicians, and artisan vendors.
+Join us in the Park from 11:00 am to 5:00 pm to shop artisan vendors, get your face painted or contribute to the community ofrenda.
 Traditional food and drinks will be for sale in the Park until 4:00 pm or whenever they sell out.
 Purchases of food, wine, and beer will benefit the Murphys Community Club who are responsible for maintaining and improving our lovely park along the creek.